kgxsz/devops-101/part-four/README.md

 - go to your S3 browser tab and go to the `devops-part-four` bucket
 - delete everything in the bucket
-- go to your Cloudformation browser tab
+- go to your CloudFormation browser tab
 - delete the `app-server-build-x` stack first
 - then delete the `infrastructure` stack
 - when both stacks are gone, open the EC2 browser tab to verify that all EC2 instances are no longer running